 34. Covered outdoor space to ensure all year round outdoor living is possible.

 35. Inclusions to ensure a 7+ Star Energy Rating (using Accurate).
 This the minimum rating in much of Europe and USA.
 Australian States only typically mandate 5 or 6 Star and the actual homes typically only reach 3-4 star in reality once built.
+Most older homes only rate 0 to 2 stars Australia-wide.

 39. Security screening to promote breezes and safety.